Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 SOAR (Students Organized Against Racism) works in direct partnership with International School’s REI (Racial Equity and Inclusion) Team.
 Students participating in SOAR are passionate about their community and the current issues in our society.
 SOAR holds and organizes discussions on race and ethnicity and their effects on education and beyond.
 SOAR is driven by the goal of breaking down barriers and creating a safe and inclusive community for all students.
 SOAR student leaders also participate in district led events – BOOM and SHOUT.
 SOAR meets on Fridays during Lunch in Room 206.

 The Student Safety Team works in direct partnership with the IS School Safety Team.
 The two groups collaborate to create and facilitate school-wide trainings to prepare both students and staff for safety drills.
 Students engage in drill facilitation, data collection during drills, and engage in reflection post-drills to improve processes alongside staff members.
-Please contact Traci Sullivan for more information.
+Please contact Dr. K for more information.

 Makerspace Team – The Makerspace is a place for 6th-12th graders who want to build, create, and innovate.
 We encourage our members to build whatever they can think of using the tools at their disposal in the makerspace: soldering irons, 3d printers, die cutter, and much more.
 On top of this, we have a wide range of community service and leadership opportunities for high schoolers.
-The Makerspace meets on 2nd and 4th Wednesdays in Room 212.
 For more information, please contact Loren Digges.

 Most clubs meet during LUNCH TIME